 Although Maureen is one of our two agency media directors, she is the only one with a hyphenated last name.
 As such, she’s double good at planning, placing, and post-buy evaluating media for our clients.
 Maureen is excellent with numbers preceded by dollar signs and exceptional at delving into the aspects of one of our favorite media terms: “psychographics.”
 Simply put, she gets inside the consumer’s head.
 When not performing media brain surgery here at CK, Maureen runs an urgent-care media business on the side.

 As one half of our media powerhouse, Meghan is fully fluent in both traditional and digital media.
 So whether your ad should appear in a magazine or on one of today’s umpteen different screens, Meghan will get it all figured out.
-Media maven title aside, Meghan is best known as the CK mother of “Bring Your Dog to Work Day,” an annual event involving Bantry, Barkley, Roger, Samoa and Pork Chop turned Petunia.
+Media maven title aside, Meghan is best known as the CK mother of “Bring Your Dog to Work Day,” an annual event involving Bantry, Barkley, Belle, Roger and Pork Chop turned Petunia.
 All woofers receive a special award and a canine cookie made from Meghan’s secret recipe.

 As creative director, Mike is responsible for ensuring our creative product gets noticed and warmly embraced.
 His career path includes stops in big-time cities at big-name agencies where he worked on big-name brands.
 Eventually, Mike saw the light and gave it all up for a saner existence here in Portlandia.
 Over the years Mike has collected a wall full of impressive creative awards which he keeps buried under a pile of underwear in his basement-housed trunk.
 Mike is a humble guy.